 There are various types of thyroid cancers; some are aggressive, while some grow very slowly.
 However, most can be cured with treatment.

 Thyroid cancers can be classified into the following types based on the type of cells found in the tumor.

-Anaplastic thyroid cancer or undifferentiated carcinoma is a rare type of thyroid cancer that develops from the follicular cells.
+Anaplastic thyroid carcinoma or undifferentiated carcinoma is a rare type of thyroid cancer that develops from the follicular cells.
 It usually spreads quickly to the neck lymph nodes and other parts of the body, and hence is very difficult to treat.
-This type of cancer typically occurs in 60-year-old individual or older.
+This type of cancer typically occurs in a 60-year-old individual or older.

-Medullary thyroid cancer begins in the C cells of the thyroid gland (produce calcitonin hormone).
+Medullary thyroid cancer begins in the C cells of the thyroid gland (which produce calcitonin hormone).
 An elevated level of calcitonin can suggest this cancer at the initial stages.
 This type of cancer is difficult to find, and it can spread to the lymph nodes, lungs, or liver before being discovered.

 Other rare types of thyroid cancer include thyroid sarcoma, which starts in the connective tissue cells of the thyroid, and thyroid lymphoma, which begins in the immune system cells of the thyroid.

 The exact cause of thyroid cancer is not clear.

 When the thyroid cells undergo genetic changes or mutations, the cells lose the ability to die like normal cells, thus they grow and multiply rapidly.
 These abnormal cells accumulate to form a tumor and can spread to the surrounding tissues and organs (metastasize).